brightonsmith/Motor-Propeller-Matching/README.md

 0.255   0.0916   0.0548   0.427
 etc...
 ```
-If pulling from the UIUC database, note that you will ususally have to combine a couple files
+If pulling from the UIUC database, note that you will usually have to combine a couple files
 to get the whole advance ratio range.

 For Automated Versions (2.X.X+):